 Find numerous Orthopedists in India from the comfort of your home on Lybrate.com.
-You will find Orthopedists with more than 25 years of experience on Lybrate.com.
+You will find Orthopedists with more than 26 years of experience on Lybrate.com.
 You can find Orthopedists online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Sameer

 Hip Replacement Surgery

 Treatment of Spondylosis

 Arthritis And Pain Management Treatment

 Treatment Of Disk Slip